-- Note: You can access this menu by pressing regin Standby Mode. - 1.
-Press the (or) to scroll to the method you want to use. - By Name: Enter the first few letters of the name you want with the alphabet and hebrew mode.
-The Phonebook entries are listed starting with the first entry matching your input. - By Entry: Enter the location number of the number your want to find, using the numeric keys. - By Group: Press the vertice we and select the group containing the entry you want to find, using the vertice or we key.
+Note: You can access this menu by pressing in Standby Mode.

+- 1. Press the or to scroll to the method you want to use. - By Name: Enter the first few letters of the name you want with the alphabet and hebrew mode.
+The Phonebook entries are listed starting with the first entry matching your input. - By Entry: Enter the location number of the number your want to find, using the numeric keys. - By Group: Press the key and select the group containing the entry you want to find, using the or key.
 The phone lists all of the entries in the selected group.

-- 2. If necessary, press the a or we key to scroll through the entries. - 3.
-When the entry you want highlights, press 🖉 to access the entry.
+- 2. If necessary, press the or wkey to scroll through the entries. - 3.
+When the entry you want highlights, press oto access the entry.
 The phone shows the details about the name.

 4. То Press

-place a call to the selected number ? .
+place a call to the selected number •

-use the options Solution - Solution
+use the options Solution is a second in the options, see below.

-With an entry selected, if you press $\circledast$ , the following options are available:
+With an entry selected, if you press \infty, the following options are available: